Warm & humid with a few afternoon storms

 TONIGHT: A slight chance for evening showers, then partly to mostly cloudy and mild.
 Low: 68°.
 Wind: S 5-10 mph.

 SUNDAY: Partly sunny to mostly cloudy, breezy and warm.
 Showers and thunderstorms likely.
+Strong storms possible by afternoon/evening.
 High: 80°.
 Wind: SW 10-20 mph.

 Copyright 2020 KWQC.
 All rights reserved.